.

 Humboldt Penguin

 The Humboldt Penguin (Spheniscus humboldti) is a South American penguin, breeding in coastal Peru and Chile.
 Its nearest relatives are the African Penguin, the Magellanic Penguin and the Galapagos Penguin.
-The penguin is named after Alexander von Humboldt, a naturalist and explorer who first described the animal to the scientific community.
+The penguin is named after the cold water current it swims in, which is itself named after Alexander von Humboldt, an explorer.

-Humboldt Penguins are medium-sized penguins, growing to 65-70 cm (26-28 in) long and a weight of 4.7 kg (10.4 lbs).
+Humboldt Penguins are medium-sized penguins, growing to 65-70 cm (26-28 in) long and a weight of 3.6-5.9 kg .
 They have a black head with a white border running from behind the eye, around the black ear-coverts and chin, to join on the throat.
 They have blackish-grey upperparts and whitish underparts, with a black breast-band extending down the flanks to the thigh.
 They have a fleshy-pink base to the bill.
 Juveniles have dark heads and no breast-band.
+They have spines on their tongue which they use to hold their prey.

 The current status of this penguin is vulnerable, due to a declining population caused in part by over-fishing.
 Historically it was the victim of guano over-exploitation.
 Penguins are also declining in numbers due to habitat destruction.
 The current population is estimated at between 3,300 and 12,000.